EDUCBA Logo

 Basis of Comparison European option American option

-Trading European style options are traded mostly OTC or over the counter.
-American style options are traded mostly OTE or over the exchanges.
+Trading European-style options are traded mostly OTC or over the counter.
+American-style options are traded mostly OTE or over the exchanges.

-Last trading day The last trading day in the case of European-style options is the third Thursday of every month.
-The last trading day in the case of American-style options is the third Friday of every month.
+Last trading day The last trading day for European-style options is the third Thursday of every month.
+The last trading day for American-style options is the third Friday of every month.

 Cash/ stock settlement Cash settlement only.
 The stock settlement only.

-Purchase and sell shares Purchase and sale of shares not allowed.
+Purchase and sell shares Purchase and sale of shares are not allowed.
 The purchase and sale of shares are allowed.

 Exercise right Only at the date of maturity.
 Anytime between the date of purchase or date of option trading and maturity date.